HVIP Program Definitions Guide

 Account Sharing

-“Account Sharing” is a feature within the VPC which allows multiple HVIP approved dealers within the same organization to view/edit one another’s vouchers.
+A feature within the VPC which allows multiple HVIP-approved dealers within the same organization to view/edit each other’s vouchers.

 Batch